Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Introduction

-In this paper, we study beam-broadening algorithms for uniform rectangular arrays (URAs) in LEO SatComs.
-The design criteria include considering the path loss variation between SAT and UT due to the Earth's curvature to guarantee QoS inspired by the synthesis of isoflux radiation pattern in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}, achieving CMC for maximizing PA efficiency, and minimizing the power leakage in out-of-beam areas to prevent interference.
-The URA design problem is formulated and decomposed into ULA design subproblems with the idea of Kronecker product beamforming \cite{Ariel2022_planner_array_Kronecker_Product_Beamforming, Cohen2019_Kronecker_Product_Beamforming, Albagory2022_planner_array, VanTrees2002} to reduce the computational complexity of designing URA.
-The non-convex ULA design subproblems are solved by a convex iterative algorithm.
-Additionally, channel capacity analysis is conducted to compare the capacity of the proposed ``broadened-beam" beamformers with that of ``narrow-beam" beamformers utilizing an array steering vector when beam transition time is taken into account.
+In this paper, we study beam broadening algorithms for a uniform rectangular array (URA) coefficient design in LEO SatComs.
+To guarantee QoS in SAT service areas, the path loss variation between SAT and UT due to the Earth's curvature is considered in the beampattern shaping which is inspired by the synthesis of the isoflux radiation pattern in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}.
+Other design criteria include achieving CMCs for maximizing the PA efficiency and minimizing the power leakage in out-of-beam areas to prevent interference.
+The URA design problem is formulated and decomposed into ULA design subproblems using Kronecker product beamforming \cite{Wang2021, Frank2022_planner_array_Kronecker_Product_Beamforming, Albagory2022_planner_array, VanTrees2002}, which offers promising properties in terms of computational efficiency \cite{Wang2021, Frank2022_planner_array_Kronecker_Product_Beamforming, Albagory2022_planner_array}.
+With the decomposition, the number of beamforming coefficients that need to be optimized in the ULA design subproblems are significantly reduced compared to the original URA design problem.
+The non-convex ULA design subproblems are reformulated as semidefinite programming (SDP) with a rank-one constraint and are addressed by the proposed algorithm.
+Simulation results reveal the advantages of the proposed method for suppressing the out-of-beam radiation, guaranteeing QoS, and achieving CMCs.
+Additionally, channel capacity analyses are conducted to compare the capacity of the proposed ``broadened-beam" beamformers with that of beamformers utilizing an array steering vector when the beam transition time is taken into account.